 If the immediate safety of the parties involved is at stake, the contact person(s) shall inform a member of the Sexual Harassment Committee or one of the above names contact persons, who shall work out the appropriate means to address the safety of the complainant.
 This may include visiting a clinic/ hospital or the police station.
+If a complaint cannot be resolved through the above options, or if, in the course of

-If a complaint cannot be resolved through the above options, or if, in the course of the informal procedure, the alleged offender is not cooperative, then the formal procedure of this document is available.
+If a complaint cannot be resolved through the above options, or if, in the course of the informal procedure, the alleged offender is not cooperative, and then the formal procedure of this document is available.

-5.8.2 FORMAL PROCEDURE
+6.8.2 FORMAL PROCEDURE